BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Integration-List.md

 #### NPC Interact: `npcinteract`

 The player has to right-click on the NPC with specified ID.
 It can also optionally cancel the action, so the conversation won't start.
-The first argument is number (ID of the NPC), and the second is optional `cancel`.
+The first argument is number (ID of the NPC).
+You can add the optional argument `cancel` to cancel the actual interaction with the NPC.
+With `leftclick` you can also allow left-clicks on the NPC.

 !!! example
     ```YAML